Two countries, Belgium and Holland

 Two countries, Holland and Belgium, united in one bike and barge route.
 Combining the highlights of Holland’s Golden Age and the heydays of the Flemish trade cities in the Middle Ages.

 Variety is the keyword in this tour.
-Cycling and sailing you will cross different landscapes: the green Dutch polder landscape with water aplenty and quiet roads and villages, the picturesque countryside between the Flemish cities and of course the rich history of the old city-centers of Amsterdam, Antwerp (city of the painter Rubens), Ghent and Bruges.
+Cycling and sailing you will cross different landscapes: the green Dutch polder landscape with water aplenty and quiet roads and villages, the picturesque countryside between the Flemish cities and of course the rich history of the old city-centers of Amsterdam, Ghent and Bruges.
 The large rivers in this part of the Netherlands and Belgium are a prominent feature along the route.

 The barge is moored near Bargeweg on just outside of the Bruges city center and near the Bruges train station.
-You are expected to arrive at our barge on Saturday at between 1 PM and 2 PM.
+You are expected to arrive at our barge on Thursday between 12:30 PM and 1:30 PM.
 When you arrive on board, you can settle in and enjoy a cup of coffee or tea.
 It is also a good moment to become acquainted with the tour leader, skipper and crew and of course your fellow passengers.
-The barge leaves dock at 2.15 PM.
+The barge leaves dock at 2 PM.
 Your first bike ride is along the canal from Bruges to Ghent.
 Easy riding on towpaths and quiet roads.
 At Aalterbrug the barge picks you up and sails to the bustling city Ghent.
 During dinner aboard the ship, the program for the next day and the global planning of the week are discussed.
 Instructions on cycling and safely procedures will also be given.

 Today you will have the day at your free disposal.
 The city of Ghent is proud of its rich past, the many well-preserved guild’s and patricians’ houses as well as old warehouses, Gravensteen (a mediaeval castle), St Nicholas Church (with 13th century foundations), St Bavo’s Cathedral and the ‘Belfort’ (Belfry;14th century).
 But Ghent is much more than just a museum town.
 This lively city with its numerous squares and cosy pubs is an excellent mixture of mediaeval edifices, stylish shopping streets, splendid mansions, working-class quarters from the beginning of the 20th century which now often house students and busy little squares where people eat out till the wee hours on a sultry summer night.
 You can also choose to go cycling with your guide.
 The castles and luxurious villas in and around Destelbergen, at a stone’s throw from Ghent, are silent witnesses of the rich history of this municipality along the banks of the river Scheldt.